Make a Garden Lampshade

 Steps on Making a Garden Lampshade

-- 1First off, you have to make a template of the dirt hills on tissue paper.To do this, you need to tape the large sheet of plain paper on the surface of your workstation.
+- 1To do this, you need to tape the large sheet of plain paper on the surface of your workstation.
 You can now proceed to setting up the shade, seaming it up right on top of the plain paper, and then rolling it with one full revolution while you carefully trace along the lower edges.
 You can now draw a straight line which connects the starting point (A) to the ending point (B) of the line.
 You can then proceed to cutting out the template and then marking the different points at about 3 inches above the rounded edge.
-You can now draw the curvy lines which will make up the dips and peaks of the dirt hill for your garden lampshade.Advertisement
+You can now draw the curvy lines which will make up the dips and peaks of the dirt hill for your garden lampshade.First off, you have to make a template of the dirt hills on tissue paper.Advertisement

-- 2Help your child draw and identify different animals or basic vegetables that you can include in your garden lampshade.This will get her acquainted with varied animals and veggies in the garden while getting busy with the pen and scissors.
+- 2This will get her acquainted with varied animals and veggies in the garden while getting busy with the pen and scissors.
 Be careful with handling the scissors or any sharp objects when doing activities with children.
 Cut out all the garden animals and vegetable shapes from that of the colored paper.
 You can now play around and add more details to your creations with the use of a permanent marker.
 You can draw the eyes, nose, mouth, whiskers, and other details using the permanent markers of your chosen colors.
 Be playful and experiment with shapes and colors.
 When the vegetable and animal shapes are already cut out, you can brush a thin layer of the sealer glue on the shades and then press it on the paper shapes to make sure that everything is in place.
-Gently smooth out the cut-out shapes to remove accumulated air.Advertisement
+Gently smooth out the cut-out shapes to remove accumulated air.Help your child draw and identify different animals or basic vegetables that you can include in your garden lampshade.Advertisement

 - 5Switch the spring garden lampshade on and enjoy the soothing view of the vegetable garden while you indulge in a good book, do home chores, cook savory dishes, or rest and retire to bed with the whole family.Advertisement